softius/phlow/docs/faqs.md

 Releases under v1.x won't be BPMN 2.0 compliant.

 ## What tools can I use to design by workflow?
 You can use the fluent Workflow Builder API to design your process model.
-Have a look at the examples for further information.
+Take a look at the examples for further information.